HSJ Awards 2024 - Modernising Diagnostics Award

 Eligibility

 All providers of NHS services across acute, mental health. primary and community care are welcome to enter.
 Judges particularly welcome NHS-led collaborations across multiple system partners.
+Solution providers helping the NHS and health sector organisations are invited to enter the HSJ Partnership Awards, which celebrate collaboration with the private sector.

 Ambition